ohalloranjm/tatterpig/README.md

 This is an app for tabletop RPG character sheet management.
-Create and edit 'sheets' to represent characters (or monsters, locations, etc.), then associate 'attributes' with those sheets.
-Attributes might be game stats, HP, temporary statuses, items, or really anything—this should be very flexible and modular, so that it's compatible with a wide range of TTRPG systems.
+Create and edit 'sheets' to represent characters (or monsters, locations, etc.), then associate 'labels' with those sheets.
+Labels might be game stats, HP, temporary statuses, items, or really anything—this should be very flexible and modular, so that it's compatible with a wide range of TTRPG systems.

 # Features